 Next, meet with the DRC to complete an Accommodation Request Form for each class you take per semester.
 The form must be submitted to the 365 Learning office as early as possible—within the first two weeks of class—so that the accommodation can be properly granted in due time.
 365 Learning will provide your instructor with a copy of this form.
 Please do not submit this form to your instructor.

 It is your responsibility to complete and submit the Accommodation Request form to 365 Learning as early in the semester as possible.
-The form serves as communication between, you, the DRC and 365 Learning, and it specifies what type of accommodation needs to made.
+The form serves as communication between, you, the DRC and 365 Learning, and it specifies what type of accommodation needs to be made.
 It is very difficult to grant the proper accommodations if 365 Learning has not received the completed form.
 Please also note that testing accommodations cannot be granted retroactively.

 Finally, you must indicate your testing preference to 365 Learning.
 You can choose from the following set of options: